thehassantahir/Random-Stuff/README.md

 > *Collection of useful stuff I found on the internet.*

+### February 20, 2022
+- [Software Design](https://www.freecodecamp.org/news/software-design/) Here's my roadmap for how to learn software design and architecture.

 ### January 31, 2022
 - [Regular expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_Expressions) Regular expressions are patterns used to match character combinations in strings.
 In JavaScript, regular expressions are also objects.